Step 10 of a digital strategy: crisis management

 Some of these tools are Meltwater, Buzzsumo and The Brand Grader.
 Within these programs, you select the keywords you want to track, allowing them to form a report with all of the conversations based on them.
 An example of these keywords can be Incremental or Incremental Marketing.

-Overall, a crisis management strategy is pivotal for all businesses who develop a presence online.
+Overall, a crisis management strategy is pivotal for all businesses who develop a presence online through a digital strategy.
 A well-documented and planned crisis management strategy can help eliminate the effect a scenario has on your business thanks to its quick response time and reply.